antoineB/emacs-assistant/README.md

 Provide basic autocompletion for simple select sql.

-Change _emacs-assistant.crkt_ to point to the file describing the database (_myfile.crkt_).

-use

-    $ racket sql/dump.rkt schema-database.sql myfile.crkt

-ensure you dump only the schema other wise it will not work.
+Change _emacs-assistant.crkt_ to point to the your sql schema, ensure it is only the schema other wise it will probably not work.

 Run